 I’m addicted to travel

 I don’t have rich parents financing my life, I haven’t won the lottery and I don’t have a sugar daddy – all my travels are either paid by me or I’ve been invited on press trips which are a direct consequence of my hard work.
 I earn enough from my projects and clients to finance my life, and pay for my house myself too.

 If you travel wisely, and make travel priority, then there are definitely ways that you can introduce a few more holidays into your life.
 I want to help show you how.

 More than 5 million people have read my blog over the years – and even the President of Estonia shared a post on his Facebook page.
 I’ve won ‘best blogger’ accolades from companies I was once desperate to work for, now they come asking me to write articles for them, while my long lost CV rots somewhere in their inbox circa 2010.

-I get to partner with awesome brands, have been invited on trips I wouldn’t have even had the knowledge or imagination to comprehend just a few years ago and have made some awesome friends in the travel industry since the day I started.
+I get to partner with awesome brands, have been invited on press trips I wouldn’t have even had the knowledge or imagination to comprehend just a few years ago and have made some awesome friends in the travel industry since the day I started.

 – Monica from TheTravelHack.com | Cherie from FlightoftheTravelBee, Alicia from AliciaExplores.com and Brenna from ThisBatteredSuitcase.com